jeffpar/pcjs.v1/README.md

+---
+layout: page
-PCjs: The Original IBM PC in Your Browser
+title: "PCjs: The Original IBM PC in Your Browser"
+permalink: /
 ---

 Welcome to [PCjs](/docs/about/pcjs/), the first IBM PC simulation to run in your web browser without any plugins.